Irregular Riemann-Hilbert correspondence, Alekseev-Meinrenken dynamical r-matrices and Drinfeld twists: Enriquez-Etingof-Marshall gauge transformations via Stokes phenomenon

 Define two maps $P:\Sigma\rightarrow \frak g^*$, $P':\Sigma'\rightarrow G^*$ whose fibres are the $T$ orbits

 Here $d$ denotes the left dressing transformation of $G$ on $G^*$.
-By using the monodromy relation \eqref{le:monodromy reln}, we check that the Stokes map $\mu:\frak g^*\rightarrow G^*$ is the unique map such that the following diagram commutes:
+By using the monodromy relation \eqref{le:monodromy reln}, we see that the Stokes map $\nu:\frak g^*\rightarrow G^*$ is the unique map such that the following diagram commutes:

-One checks that $P$ and $P'$ are Poisson maps (see e.g the appendix), where $\g^*$ is equipped with its standard Kirillov--Kostant--Souriau Poisson structure and $G^*$ the dual Poisson Lie group structure.
-Therefore, the $T$-reduction of the symplectic isomorphism $F'_{C}$ gives rise to the following remarkable result due to Boalch. \begin{thm}{\rm\cite{Boalch1}} The Stokes map $\mu:\frak g^*\rightarrow G^*$ is a local anaytic Poisson isomorphism. \end{thm}
+One can check that $P_1$ and $P_2$ are Poisson maps (see e.g the Appendix), where $\g^*$ is equipped with its standard Kirillov--Kostant--Souriau Poisson structure and $G^*$ the dual Poisson Lie group structure.
+Therefore, the $T$-reduction of the symplectic isomorphism $F_{C}$ gives rise to the following remarkable result due to Boalch. \begin{thm}{\rm\cite{Boalch1}} For any $A_0\in\frak t_{\rm reg}$, the Stokes map $\nu:\frak g^*\rightarrow G^*$ is a local analytic Poisson isomorphism. \end{thm} The above discussion justifies that $F_C:(\Sigma,\omega)\rightarrow (\Sigma',\omega')$ is a symplectic neighborhood version of Ginzburg-Weinstein linearization.